tonyshark1/PhoneGap-GooglePlus-iOS/README.md

 GooglePlus-PhoneGap-iOS
 =======================

-Phonegap plugin to allow users to share with Google+
+Phonegap plugin to allow users to share with Google+ (SDK v1.7.1)

 ### Installation